Interruption in online customer service 14 December 06:00-19:00 More information

 If the period of service or payment of an allowance lasts at least one month, but not within any individual term, the target time can still be extended by 0.5 academic years.

-The target time can be extended without limit because of child care responsibilities if you are paid maternity, paternity or parental allowance.
-For any other reasons, the target time can usually be extended by a maximum of two academic years.
+Due to child care, the target time can be extended without any limitations, but only for the time you have received pregnancy allowance or maternity, paternity or parental allowance.
+For any other benefits or periods of service, the target time can usually be extended by a maximum of two academic years.

 If you exceed the target time, you will receive a preliminary decision Kela telling you that you are not granted a student loan tax deduction.
 If you have an acceptable reason for taking longer than the target time, you can ask Kela to review your case again.
-The preliminary decision will give you the deadline for requesting a review.
+You must ask for a review within 30 days of the date on which you received the proposed decision.
+Detailed instructions are provided in the proposed decision and the document enclosed with it.